 U.S. Sen. Jeff Merkley of Oregon joins in call to get voting rights legislation passed

-U.S. Sen. Jeff Merkley, D-Oregon, at a Portland conference on Dec.
-6, 2021 (Ron Cooper/Oregon Capital Chronicle)
+U.S. Sen. Jeff Merkley, D-Oregon, speaks at a Portland conference.
+(Ron Cooper/Oregon Capital Chronicle)

 WASHINGTON — U.S. Senate Majority Leader Chuck Schumer on Tuesday stressed that Democrats are prepared to change Senate rules to pass voting rights legislation — and linked the move to the attack on the U.S. Capitol by supporters of former President Donald Trump.

 “The election subversion efforts we’re seeing all across the country today are a direct continuation of Jan.
 6,” he said at a press conference, referring to Republican state lawmakers who back legislation that imposes stricter voting requirements on their states, following Trump’s defeat.
 Congress is preparing to mark the one-year anniversary of the Capitol attack on Thursday with speeches and ceremonies.

 Schumer’s comments came even as Democratic Sen. Joe Manchin III of West Virginia said earlier in the day that he was opposed to Senate rule changes unless they were bipartisan.
 Manchin is a key vote for advancement of voting legislation in the evenly divided Senate.

 Manchin told reporters that it’s his preference to work with Republicans to come to a bipartisan agreement rather than change Senate rules.